ant-wireless/ANT_in_Android/README.md

       BOARD_ANT_WIRELESS_DEVICE := "<Chipset>"
       ```
      Where ```<Chipset>``` is the chipset code provided to you by your chip vendor.
 Note the double quotes in the above line, they are important to include.
+     This step is not nescessary if using the hidl-preview.

     ii.
 Add the following to ```device/<company>/<board>/device.mk```: